EU reacts to Indonesia's ban on sex outside marriage – DW – 12/19/2022

 Indonesia's reputation has much improved since the days of Suharto, a dictator for 31 years.
 Between 1965 and 1966, an estimated 500,000 to 1,000,000 people were killed as part of the regime's crackdown on the Communist Party of Indonesia, many ethnic minorities and non-religious people.

-Indonesia also occupied East Timor from 1975 until 1999, and some historians reckon as much as a third of the now-independent country's population died during this period.
+Indonesia also occupied East Timor from 1975 until 1999, and some historians believe as many as one third of the now-independent country's population died during this period.
 Prabowo Subianto, the current Indonesian defense minister and frontrunner to become president in 2024, has been accused of involvement in some of those atrocities.

 Suharto's regime fell in 1998, and Indonesia pursued an era of reform that made it one of Asia's more stable democracies.
 The world's largest Muslim-majority country also adopted many liberal and non-sectarian laws.